telecom-se/hpp/lab1/README.md

 > Task : Provide another method to build a `Liste` so that you are no longer guarantee that the `liste`elements lie in a contiguous memory space.

-It is possible that, although not instanciated within an aray, that the consecutive call to `new Liste`will tend to instanciate the Liste elements in a contiguous manner.
-But know that having a garbage collector call will rearrange those lements in an unpredictable maner, and especially less likely to be contiguous.
+It is possible that, although not instanciated within an aray, that the consecutive call to `new Liste` will tend to instanciate the Liste elements in a contiguous manner.
+But know that having a garbage collector call will rearrange those elements in an unpredictable maner, and especially less likely to be contiguous.
 Usually we call `System.gc()`when we want to have the garbage collector called.
-This is a bit tricky because this actually means to favour a garbage collection but do not ensure it to be syncrhonous with the call to this function.
-Instead, to enforce the garbage colleciton when called, we will called the following function (to add in your code base) as a neat solution to perform this pause the world to garbage collection (taken from [here](http://stackoverflow.com/questions/10039474/java-guaranteed-garbage-collection-using-jlibs)) :
+This is a bit tricky because this actually means to favour a garbage collection but do not ensure it to be synchronous with the call to this function.
+Instead, to enforce the garbage collection when called, we will called the following function (to add in your code base) as a neat solution to perform this pause the world to garbage collection (taken from [here](http://stackoverflow.com/questions/10039474/java-guaranteed-garbage-collection-using-jlibs)) :

 	/**
 	 * This method guarantees that garbage collection is done unlike